 Many thanks to Trent at Velofix for this helpful information.
-Don’t forget to check in with them during our first ride of the season on March 17th or on course at the Triple Bypass.
+Don’t forget to check in with them at a team ride or on course at the Triple Bypass.

 It all starts with getting a tune up!
 This is the most important thing because

 we will come out and get everything working its best – maximizing both

 performance and safety.
 Bolts loosen, derailleurs and brakes come out of

 adjustment, cables and chains stretch, and grit builds up to impact overall